-When you settle, you are usually giving up all your rights to future lost wages and future medical benefits.
-In most cases, you will also be asked to resign your position with the preinjury employer as a term of settlement (e.g., if you work for Bon Secours St. Mary's Hospital and are asked to resign as a term of settlement, the resignation will prevent you from working for any other Bon Secours facility.
-Therefore, settlement can have huge effects on a nurse.
-So deciding whether or not to settle your claim is a very serious decision that needs to be looked at from various points of view to make sure that you are making the right decision.
+When you settle, you are usually giving up all your rights to future lost wages and future medical benefits, so it is a very serious decision that needs to be looked at from various points of view to make sure that you are making the right decision.
 The way cases are valued depends on how much temporary total disability benefits and permanent partial disability benefits are remaining out of the 500 weeks, what is anticipated to be the future medical services and the cost of such future medical services, and, if the matter is contested, the risk of litigation and losing at a hearing.
 Also, Medicare, Social Security, child support, and Medicaid may have liens on the settlement money.
 Medicare even goes so far as to say it has an interest in the workers' compensation settlement if there is a reasonable expectation if you might receive Medicare within 30 months after settling your workers' compensation claim and the settlement is greater than \$250,000.
 Again, these issues need to be discussed at length with your attorney to figure out how to maximize your benefits.
 Always remember, the insurance companies are looking out for the insurance company, not you.
 The standard attorney fee for settlements is 20 percent.